Mariposa Folk Festival: Early years

 The idea for the Mariposa Folk Festival was created by Ruth McVeigh and her husband Dr. Casey Jones, after hearing a presentation by John Fisher.
-The name for the festival was borrowed from Stephen Leacock's Book Sunshine Sketches of a Little Town, which was inspired by the town of Orillia.
+The name for the festival was borrowed from Stephen Leacock's Book Sunshine Sketches of a Little Town, set in the fictional town of Mariposa which was inspired by the real-life town of Orillia.

 Mariposa Folk Festival was held for the first time in 1961.

 In 1964 the festival moved unexpectedly to Toronto.
 Backlash from Orillia and Medonte township community members prevented the festival from continuing in its original location.
 Due to these circumstances as well as inclement weather, many people who had bought tickets to the festival did not attend.

 In 1966 the festival's format changed, under the direction of Estelle Klein.
 It became more workshop-based and featured multiple stages so that different performances could occur simultaneously.

 1968 was the first year that the festival started on a Friday night.
 It was advertised with a focus on workshops rather than on headlining acts.

 In 1969 CBC filmed throughout the weekend of the festival, and created a documentary entitled “Mariposa: A Folk Festival”, which aired on September 28, 1969.